What is an employee benefit trust?

 Employee motivation and retention

-An employee benefit trust can be a very effective motivational tool for workers.
+An employee benefit trust may be used with the intent to support motivation and retention, depending on the design and context.
 By linking rewards to company performance, employees are incentivised to work towards the overall success of the business.
 In a nutshell, an EBT can give employees a sense of ownership in the company.
 When employees know that they are beneficiaries of the trust, they are more likely to be motivated and productive in their work.

 Tax benefits